Contractor Accountants in London

 Contractor accountants in London are a lifeline to help you manage the large amounts of administration required when you run a limited company.
 They will keep your tax affairs in order, and they can advise you on legislation such as IR35 which could affect your business.

 London is the biggest hub of contracting in the UK and demand for IT contractors is high given the skills shortages in the city.
 The financial sector also dominates as many of the world’s leading banks and financial institutions have large offices in London.
+There are thousands of contractors working in London and you can find London IT jobs here

 Many of the banks and financial institutions are based in the City of London or Canary Wharf.
 Other popular places for contractors in London are tech city or Silicon Roundabout near Old Street.
 Plus there is significant investment in infrastructure in Kings Cross and companies like Google are building a new HQ there.